Jackson, Mississippi: Gateway to the "Crossroads of the South" via Jackson-Medgar Wiley Evers International Airport

 Slobovia Outernational Airport

-Is Jackson-Medgar Wiley Evers International Airport Mississippi's busiest airport?
+Which airlines operate out of Jackson-Medgar Wiley Evers International Airport (JAN)?